5 Things to Know Before Buying Backpacking Gear

 The reason for the almost infinite number of choices in gear is the infinite variability in the wants and needs of consumers.
 That can seem confusing but it’s ultimately good for you.
 Your first step in buying may simply be writing down your customized answers to numbers one and two in this list of tips and using that as a guide as you begin winnowing your short list.

 No. 3 Get the Fit Right

 Especially with footwear, packs, and performance apparel, fit and personal satisfaction go together like chips and salsa.
-You can be happy with a sleeping bag or tent that are not quite what you wanted (but are what you could afford); but you’ll never be happy with a high-end pack or boots that don’t fit you well.
+You can be happy with a sleeping bag or tent that are not quite what you wanted (but are what you could afford); but no matter how much you spend, you’ll never be happy with a pack or boots that don’t fit you well.
 A poorly fitting pack can make you miserable, and poorly fitting boots can end a trip.

 With those gear items for which fit becomes critical—boots and a pack—narrow your list to at least three options, and perhaps up to six or seven, based on steps one and two (above).
 Then go try them on and you will find the model you like.

 Plan your next great backpacking adventure in Glacier and other flagship parks using my expert e-guides.